-Almond milk is my favorite, because it is the most alkaline and it is relatively cheap (About the same as regular cow milk).
-I make a batch of home-made almond milk every 2 days, and I have enough for my boyfriend and I. It is important to choose the best quality almonds in order to get the healthiest and richest tasting milk.
+Almond milk probably the most common one because it is the most alkaline and almost everyone loves the mild and sweet taste.
+If you want to make your own almond milk, it is important to choose the best quality almonds in order to get the healthiest and richest tasting milk.
 It is also very important to soak the almonds in order to neutralize the enzyme inhibitors, activate the nutrient potential, and make them easier to pulverize.

-Home made fresh raw almond milk contains live enzymes with no additives or preservatives, like most processed nut milks you can find at the store.
-Those commercial nut milks are very helpful during transition from cow’s milk.
+Homemade fresh raw almond milk contains live enzymes with no additives or preservatives, like most processed nut milk you can find at the store.
+Those commercial nut milk are very helpful during the transition from cow’s milk.
 Although, choosing to make your own at home is definitely a healthier option.

 For 1 liter of almond milk, you need: